-Identifying how someone died isn’t easy, especially if they die suddenly, unexpectedly or lack obvious signs of trauma.
+Identifying how someone died isn’t easy, especially if they die suddenly, unexpectedly, or lack obvious signs of trauma.
 That’s why a trained medical examiner is requested (or required) to perform an autopsy.
 Not everyone knows that coroners do not always perform these tasks; this elected position is only required to sign a death certificate or approve an examiner’s findings.

-Forensic pathologists may be asked to perform more detailed analysis on tissue, organs or fluid to establish a more accurate cause of death.
-Clinical forensic pathologists can perform similar roles by examining patients when they’re still alive, such victims of rape or assault.
+Forensic pathologists may be asked to perform more detailed analysis on tissue, organs, or fluid to establish a more accurate cause of death.
+Clinical forensic pathologists can perform similar roles by examining patients when they’re still alive, such as victims of rape or assault.
 Public agencies and labs can use pathologist skills, as can private companies such as hospitals.

 This position can be interesting for a trained physician who may enjoy the investigative aspects of medicine and requires continuing education.
 Some of the analysis and testing methods can also be useful for a forensic science technician.

 UF offers a 32-credit master of science program in forensic science, but people interested in crime and death investigation can also earn a 15-credit certificate.
 It focuses on areas such as anthropology, DNA analysis, and general pathology.
 Students also learn about sexual offenses, wounds, drugs, and odontology.